Alexandria Mall: Mall history

 In February 2001, General Growth Properties (GGP) took over leasing and management of the mall.
 It was then sold to J. Herzog Properties of Denver, Colorado in 2004, with GGP retaining its management role.
 Mervyn's closed in January 2006, followed soon by the closure of Stein Mart on April 30.
 In March 2007, Burlington Coat Factory opened in the former Mervyn's location, while Weiss & Goldring relocated outside the mall into a former Firestone tire center that was converted into a strip mall.
 Bed Bath & Beyond opened in 2008 in the previous location of Weiss & Goldring, and the former Stein Mart became a children's play place called Slinkee's.

 GGP handed over management of the mall to Jones Lang LaSalle in 2010.
 Both Slinkee's and the neighboring Lagniappe Theater Company had their leases terminated on September 29, 2015, as the mall was under negotiations to convert their spaces into a Conn's store, which opened on February 13, 2016.

 In September 2018, Sears closed as part of the chain's plan to close 72 stores nationwide.
 Stage closed in early 2019.
 Bed Bath & Beyond closed in March 2023, and Michaels opened in its place later that year.
 In fall 2024, Burlington Coat Factory moved to the nearby MacArthur Village shopping center, and Conn's closed as part of the chain's bankruptcy proceedings.

+Chick-Fil-A closed their Mall location on December 31, 2025.